antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 The correlating genes result page shows two columns: the positively correlating genes on the left, the negatively correlated genes on the right.
 Let's have a closer look at this last group.

-* Go back to your genelist of correlating genes and scroll down to the Adjustable Settings menu at the bottom of the page.
-Adapt here the setting *Corr. r cutoff sign* to only look at the negatively correlated genes.
-Hit the red cross of the Gene Filter and click **Submit** to update the result page.
+* Go back to your genelist of correlating genes (this should still be open in the previous tab) and scroll down to the Adjustable Settings menu at the bottom of the page.
+Adapt here the setting *Corr. r cutoff sign* to only look at the **negatively** correlated genes.
+* Click on the currently selected gene set such that you can **Clear selection**
+* Click **Submit** to update the result page.
 This might take a while.

+![](_static/images/MolOncCRC/loading_page.png "Loading Page")

 * Click the button on the right side of the page **Chromosome map**.

-![](_static/images/MolOncCRC/loading_page.png "Loading Page")

-The overrepresentation is calculated of genes that negatively correlate with MLH1 expression with respect to all genes present on (an arm of) a chromosome.
+The over-representation is calculated of genes that negatively correlate with MLH1 expression with respect to all genes present on (an arm of) a chromosome.

 * A lot of genes are clearly over-represented on a number of chromosomes, especially chrom 18 with a high p-value.